-Holiday Inn Anaheim Resort is a hotel near Disneyland and Disney California Adventure that’s a moderate/business class hotel with good rooms and solid amenities.
-This hotel review features room photos, thoughts on amenities, and a look at the pros and cons of staying here.
-This hotel review also details how you can save money on the hotel, as well as its quality as compared to other hotels near Disneyland Resort.
+Sonesta Anaheim Resort is a hotel near Disneyland and Disney California Adventure that’s a moderate/business class hotel with good rooms and solid amenities.
+This hotel review features room photos, thoughts on amenities, pros & cons of staying here.

-What perplexes me more than why Holiday Inn is namechecked so much in pop culture is why this particular Holiday Inn is not more highly regarded.
+One thing that perplexes me is why this particular hotel is not more highly regarded.
 I know I pick on TripAdvisor a lot, but it is baffling that this hotel is currently #63 of 115 hotels in Anaheim, below the weak and grammatically-challenged Americas Best Value Inn (#18?!) and a few locations I’d consider sketchy.

 For this review, let’s start with the hotel itself and the amenities.
 The photo above is of the ART bus stop, which is right at the hotel.
 Unfortunately, this one is a bit of a hike from the parks; it was just over a 20 minute walk for me, albeit a pretty easy and pleasant one up Katella.